Although I work with a variety of clients in my practice, I most enjoy working with other men- whether they have been in therapy before or not.

-In fact, I love working with people who made the choice to reach out to a therapist for the first time.
+In fact, I love working with people (men or women) who made the choice to reach out to a therapist for the first time.
 Most are glad they did and say they wish they had done it sooner!

 - Identifying and better managing emotions